 How They Help Your Employees & Organization

 You probably already have a lot of ideas on how in-app help will improve your application while helping employees and your organization.
-As you look at some of the ways in-app help can work, it gets you thinking about how different parts of your organization’s applications can be improved with better-trained employees.
+As you look at some ways in-app help can work, it gets you thinking about how different parts of your organization’s applications can be improved with better-trained employees.

-Keeps Them From Getting Stuck
+Keeps Them from Getting Stuck

 Employees can’t use your software if they get stuck.
 In-app help helps in several different ways to keep employees from getting stuck.
 The analytics they provide can show you exactly where employees are running afoul in the application.